 Small towns have smaller populations, as well as businesses.
 Hence, you won’t expect cleaning businesses to make real money here.

-On the other hand, cleaning companies located in major cities should definitely perform better.
-Although there is more competition, such cities have huge demand for cleaning services.
+On the other hand, cleaning companies located in major cities should perform better.
+Although there is more competition, such cities have a huge demand for cleaning services.

 Therefore, the profit potential is bigger and more promising than for those in small towns.

 This plays a role in determining profit potential.
 There are so many sectors in need of cleaning services.
 Some of these may require specialized cleaning while others won’t.
 Specialized cleaning services tend to cost more due to several reasons.